marcelpetersen/mobil/pages/careers/careers.md

     heading_colour: black
   - title: 'Stat: CO2 Saved'
     heading: 12,000kg
-    content: CO2 was reduced in Delhi, one of the most polluted cities in the world just last month.
+    content: CO2 was reduced in Delhi last month, one of the most polluted cities in the world.
     heading_colour: green
   - title: 'Stat: Cars off road'
     heading: 30,000+